 Do I have to submit test scores to Nebraska College of Technical Agriculture?

-Nebraska College of Technical Agriculture. is not test optional.
-Test scores are will not be considered during the admissions process, even if you submit them.
+Nebraska College of Technical Agriculture is not test optional.
+Test scores will not be considered during the admissions process, even if you submit them.

 Complete your profile to get your personalized, AI-calculated prediction score.

 First-Year Applications are Due